Implementing Agile Business Planning

 Many companies rely on a limited number of standard metrics across all products to gauge success.
 With a broad range of products across different types of markets, standard metrics usually don’t provide an accurate or fair view of the health of a product’s value.
 For example, the return on investment may be less important than the net promoter score for existing products, whereas NPV may not be an accurate way to measure an innovative, thought-leadership offering.

-"Pragmatic Marketing teaches that the market-driven product manager should act like the CEO of their product. "tweet
+"Pragmatic Institute teaches that the market-driven product manager should act like the CEO of their product. "tweet

 Moving to Agile Business Planning